Cosmetic Surgery Negligence Claims and You

 Cosmetic surgery in the UK is worth an estimated £3.6 billion per year.
 Accordingly, you would think that in an industry as prevalent as this, there would be strict regulations.
 However, this is not the case for victims of poor surgical treatment and care.

 In 2013, the Department of Health recommended the cosmetic procedures that more effectively protect patients from associated risks.
 However, it wasn’t until 2016 that the Royal College of Surgeons’ The Professional Standards for Cosmetic Surgery came out.
-In short, it establishes acceptable industry practices that aspire to achieve the high standards you’d expect for any type of surgery.
+In short, it establishes truly acceptable industry practices.
+Practices, in fact, that aspire to achieve the high standards you expect with any type of surgery.

 Types of cosmetic surgical behaviour which can fall under the definition of cosmetic negligence include:

-- The promotion of unrealistic expectations about the potential outcome of a treatment.
+- The promotion of unrealistic expectations about the potential outcome of treatment;

 - Insufficient monitoring and care after an operation.